salaboy/platforms-on-k8s/chapter-8/argo-rollouts/README.md

       └──□ notifications-service-bluegreen-56bb777689-vzsw7  Pod         ✔ Running  2m44s  ready:1/1
 ```

 Now the stable service is `revision:2`.
-You will see that Argo Rollouts will keep `revision:1` active for a while, just in case that we want to revert back, but after a few seconds it will be downscaled.
+You will see that Argo Rollouts will keep `revision:1` active for a while, just in case that we want to revert back, but after a few seconds, it will be downscaled.

 Check the Dashboard to see that our Rollout is in `revision:2` as well: